Pinterest Pixel

 John Michaloudis

-As someone who works extensively with Excel, I often find myself using symbols to enhance my spreadsheets.
+As someone who works extensively with Excel, I often use symbols to improve my spreadsheets.

-In this guide, I will walk you through various ways to insert and use the Sigma symbol in Excel effectively.
+In this guide, I will show several ways to insert the Sigma symbol in Excel.

-The Sigma symbol (Σ) is a Greek letter used in mathematics and statistics to represent summation.
+The Sigma symbol (Σ) is a Greek letter used in mathematics and statistics.
+It is used to represent summation.
 It denotes the sum of a sequence of numbers.
 For example, in mathematical notation:

 Σ=xi